h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup24.md

 - First i free the the struct object
 - Then i allocate a new malloc chunk of size 40, i could have just used 35 because that's the size of the struct but i just decided to use 40

-Then i fill in the struct with junks and on the 30th offset i start filling it with `pico`
+Then i fill in the struct 3 fields with junks and on the 30th offset which is where the flag field is `x-flag` i filled it with `pico`

 Here's my solve [script](https://github.com/h4ckyou/h4ckyou.github.io/blob/main/posts/ctf/picoctf/scripts/2024/Binary%20Exploitation/Heap%203/solve.py)